Agoric/documentation/main/javascript-modifications/ses-guide.md

   print('Hello!
 Hello?');
 `);
 ```
-This new compartment has a different global object than the start compartment **tyg todo: Not sure what "start compartment"
+This new compartment has a different global object than the start compartment.
+We
-means?
-The initial compartment?
-One from the Zoe start() method?** .
-The
+posit that all JavaScript executes in a realm and compartment.
+Every realm has
+distinct intrinsics, whereas every compartment shares intrinsics.
+The initial
+realm and compartment are not constructed with `new Realm()` or `new Compartment()` but
+that’s invisible to the code running; they could just as well be running within
+a constructed realm or compartment.

+We call the one compartment in a realm that was not expressly constructed the start
+compartment.
+The start compartment receives some ambient authorities from the host,
+often access to timers and IO that are denied to other compartments.
+Running lockdown
+does not erase these powerful objects, but puts the program running in the start
+compartment on a footing where it is possible to carefully delegate powers to child
+compartments.

-global object is initially mutable.
+The global object is initially mutable.
 Locking down the realm hardened the objects in
 global scope.
 After lockdown, no compartment can tamper with these intrinsics and
 undeniable objects.
 Many of these are identical in the new compartment.

 ```js
 const c = new Compartment();
 c.globalThis === globalThis; // false